xlr-8/ecr-cleaner/README.md

 parsing of the command line's options stops.
 [Issue hilighted here.](https://github.com/WeltN24/ecr-cleaner/issues/5)

 ### Deploying as lambda to aws

-If you wish to clean up your repositories periodically you can to this with the help of terraform.
+If you wish to clean up your repositories periodically you can do this with the help of terraform.

-in the root of the repo, this creates an archive which will be
+In the root of the repo:

-1. You have to fork the repo
+1. you have to fork the repo
 2. execute `make package`
 3. go to into terraform folder
 4. set up the needed variables